ka-kwok/Hackathon2Team1Project-Health-Insurance-Analysis/README.md

 ## Analysis techniques used
-* List the data analysis methods used and explain limitations or alternative approaches.
-* How did you structure the data analysis techniques.
-Justify your response.
 * Did the data limit you, and did you use an alternative approach to meet these challenges?
-        Since categorical variables cannot be directly used by most models, they must be transformed into numerical format using one-hot encoding.
+    * Since categorical variables cannot be directly used by most models, they must be transformed into numerical format using one-hot encoding.
 Additionally, visualizations of the encoded features are required to understand category distributions and their impact on charges, enabling data-driven decisions in pricing strategy, risk assessment, and market targeting.

 * How did you use generative AI tools to help with ideation, design thinking and code optimisation?
+    * We used co-pilot in VS-code to help for coding and debugging.
+We also used co-pilot for ideation for business requirement with a persona interview.

 ## Ethical considerations
 * During analysis, we identified that gender influenced insurance cost predictions, raising concerns of bias and fairness.
 Using gender as a predictor could perpetuate discriminatory outcomes and was therefore considered ethically inappropriate.
 From a privacy perspective, we also introduced an ID column, which served only as a unique identifier without containing personal or sensitive information, ensuring compliance with data protection principles.